-Debt Issuance Costs - Debt issuance costs have been capitalized as a discount to secured convertible promissory notes payable and are being amortized to interest expense using the interest method over the expected terms of the related debt agreements.
+Debt Issuance Costs - Debt issuance costs have been recorded as a discount to secured convertible and non-convertible promissory notes payable and are being amortized to interest expense using the interest method over the expected terms of the related debt agreements.

 Loss per Share - The Company calculates earning or loss per share ("EPS") in accordance with ASC Topic 260, Earnings per Share, which requires the computation and disclosure of two EPS amounts, basic and diluted.
 Basic EPS is computed based on the weighted average number of shares of common stock outstanding during the period.
 Diluted EPS is computed based on the weighted average number of shares of common stock outstanding plus all potentially dilutive shares of common stock outstanding during the period.
-The Company had 9,723,000 and 6,390,000 of stock options outstanding that are anti-dilutive at March 31, 2016 and March 31, 2015, respectively.
-As of March 31, 2016, there was also warrants outstanding to purchase up to 2,000,000 shares of common stock.
-In addition, during the second quarter of 2016, the Company issued 500,000 shares of common stock in connection with the purchase of raw materials from our European supplier.
-The Company may also be required to issue up to 19,500,000 shares of common stock related to contingent consideration from the CanX Acquisition.
+The Company had 10,919,985 and 6,749,444 of stock options outstanding that are anti-dilutive at June 30, 2016 and June 30, 2015, respectively.
+As of June 30, 2016, there were also warrants outstanding to purchase up to 2,000,000 shares of common stock.
+The Company may also be required to issue up to 19,500,000 shares of common stock related to contingent consideration from the CanX Acquisition and a variable amount of shares of common stock related to the potential conversion feature of the Iliad Note (as defined below) (Note 8).

 Research and Development Expense - Research and development costs are charged to expense as incurred and include, but are not limited to, employee salaries and benefits, cost of inventory used in product development, consulting service fees, the cost of renting and maintaining our laboratory facility and depreciation of laboratory equipment.
+Research and development expense for the consumer products segment was \$224,266 and \$366,079 for the three and six months ended June 30, 2016, respectively.
+Research and development expense for the specialty pharmaceutical segment was \$117,281 for the three and six months ended June 30, 2016.

 Income Taxes - Income taxes are accounted for under the asset and liability method.
 Deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which the related temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized when the rate change is enacted.
 Valuation allowances are recorded to reduce deferred tax assets to the amount that will more likely than not be realized.
 In accordance with ASC Topic 740, Income Taxes, the Company recognizes the effect of uncertain income tax positions only if the positions are more likely than not of being sustained in an audit, based on the technical merits of the position.
 Recognized uncertain income tax positions are measured at the largest amount that is greater than 50% likely of being realized.
 Changes in recognition or measurement are reflected in the period in which those changes in judgment occur.
 The Company recognizes both interest and penalties related to uncertain tax positions as part of the income tax provision.
-As of March 31, 2016 and December 31, 2015, the Company did not have a liability for unrecognized tax uncertainties.
+As of June 30, 2016 and December 31, 2015, the Company did not have a liability for unrecognized tax uncertainties.
 The Company is subject to routine audits by taxing jurisdictions.
 Management believes the Company is no longer subject to tax examinations for the years prior to 2011.